emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 ]
 #slide[
   #heading(numbering: none)[Relationship Types]
+  #text(size: 18pt)[
     - Participation
       - Specifies whether the existence of an entity depends on its being related to another entity via the relationship type
       - Also called *minimum cardinality constraint*
       - Two types
         - Total: every entity in the total set of all entities of an entity type A must be related to an entity of entity type B via a relationship
           - Total participation is also called *existence dependency*
           - Is displayed as a double line connecting the participating entity type to the relationship
         - Partial: some or part of the entities of an entity type A are related to some entities of an entity type B via a relationship
-        - Is displayed by a single line connecting the participating entity type to the relationship336 ]
+          - Is displayed by a single line connecting the participating entity type to the relationship ]
+]

 #slide[